vogtb/gshr/README.md

 * Individual commit page summarizing commit including diff.
 * File list page for each repo for the current HEAD ref.
 * File detail/preview page for each file in current HEAD ref.
-* Statically clone-able git folder for each repo.
+* Statically clone-able git dir for each repo.

 ---